Condo Living FAQs

 What is a pre-delivery inspection?

-Your Pre-delivery Inspection (PDI) is your first viewing of your new home and your opportunity to make sure everything is as promised.
-Along with a Tricar Customer Care member, you will review and inspect your suite to ensure it is complete and finished as promised and as per the Tarion Warranty guidelines.
+Your Pre-delivery Inspection (PDI) is your first viewing of your new home and your opportunity to make sure everything is as per the contract details.
+Along with a Tricar Customer Care member, you will review and inspect your suite to ensure it is complete and finished as per the Tarion Warranty guidelines.
 It’s also more than just an inspection of your suite, it is an opportunity for you to learn all about your new home, how to care for it and your community.

 We take the time to ensure you are fully oriented into the condo lifestyle and your new condominium home.